coderdojo-linz/coderdojo-workshop-planner/README.md

 + This data is sent to a `ServiceBus Topic`
 + The data is written into a `MongoDB database` via a subsciption method of the topic

 Now we have the data in the database.
-Now what?
-There are a some uses for them.

 > ### Displaying the data on the website